hatdropper1977/john.soban.ski/content/polars2.md

 twitter_image: images/Polars2/05_Polars_Space.jpg
 Slug: polars2
 Status: published
+Summary: Polars streaming avoids out-of-memory errors in large cross joins via processing data in chunks.
+Learn how to run 27M row workloads on a single machine.

 Last month, I refactored a custom Artificial Intelligence (AI) algorithm from **Pandas** to **Polars**.
 This switch drove a 25x increase in performance.